finbourne/lusid-sdk-python-preview/sdk/docs/LegalEntitiesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **patch_legal_entity_access_metadata**
-> dict(str, list[AccessMetadataValue]) patch_legal_entity_access_metadata(id_type_scope, id_type_code, code, access_metadata_operation, effective_at=effective_at, effective_until=effective_until)
+> dict(str, list[AccessMetadataValue]) patch_legal_entity_access_metadata(id_type_scope, id_type_code, code, operation, effective_at=effective_at, effective_until=effective_until)

 [EXPERIMENTAL] PatchLegalEntityAccessMetadata: Patch Access Metadata rules for a Legal Entity.

 Patch Legal Entity Access Metadata Rules in a single scope.
 The behaviour is defined by the JSON Patch specification.
 Currently only 'add' is a supported operation on the patch document  Currently only valid metadata keys are supported paths on the patch document                The response will return any affected Legal Entity Access Metadata rules or a failure message if unsuccessful.
 It is important to always check to verify success (or failure).
 Multiple rules for a metadataKey can exist with different effective at dates, when resources are accessed the rule that is active for the current time will be fetched.

 ### Example